 To get a performance error with a listing of available interfaces.

-For the PortMidi module (and others like ALSA), you can specify no number to use the default MIDI interface or the 'a' character to use all devices.
+For the PortMidi module (and others like ALSA), you can specify no number to use the default MIDI interface or the 'a' character to use all devices (which is actually the most common case).
 This will even work when no MIDI devices are present.

 So if you want MIDI input using the portmidi module, using device 2 for input and device 1 for output, your <CsOptions> section should contain: